SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/ea3152/README.txt

     CONFIG_ENDIAN_BIG - define if big endian (default is little endian)

-    CONFIG_DRAM_SIZE - For most ARM9 architectures, this describes the
+    CONFIG_RAM_SIZE - For most ARM9 architectures, this describes the
       size of installed DRAM.
 For the LPC315X, it is used only to deterimine how to map the executable regions.
 It is SDRAM size only if you are executing out of the external SDRAM; or it could be NOR FLASH size, external SRAM size, or internal SRAM size.

-    CONFIG_DRAM_START - The start address of installed DRAM (physical)
+    CONFIG_RAM_START - The start address of installed DRAM (physical)

-    CONFIG_DRAM_VSTART - The startaddress of DRAM (virtual)
+    CONFIG_RAM_VSTART - The startaddress of DRAM (virtual)

     CONFIG_ARCH_LEDS - Use LEDs to show state.
 Unique to boards that have LEDs

-    CONFIG_ARCH_IRQPRIO - The LPC315x supports interrupt prioritization

     CONFIG_ARCH_INTERRUPTSTACK - This architecture supports an interrupt stack.
 If defined, this symbol is the size of the interrupt